MadjdaKhedimi/research-tracker/README.md

 - **One permission only:** `storage`.
 - **Citation-metadata extraction:** reads standard Highwire citation tags, so paper details stay accurate across publishers and survive site redesigns.
 - **Patient detection:** retries at 500ms, 1500ms, 3000ms, and 5000ms to handle slow-loading pages and single-page-app publishers.
+- **Theme-aware UI:** Light, Dark, and Auto modes driven by CSS variables, with the system preference applied before first paint to avoid a flash.
 - **Smart profile merging:** combines and deduplicates interests across all three import sources.
 - **XSS-safe rendering:** all user and API content is escaped before it touches the DOM.
 - **Graceful degradation:** if a database is unreachable, the rest of the extension keeps working.